HerbCaudill/crdx/README.md

 CRDX doesn’t keep track of any other users’ names or public keys — you’ll need to ensure that Alice has some way of knowing what Bob’s public signature key is.

-> The [@localfirst/auth](https://github.com/local-first-web/auth) library uses CRDX internally to manage group membership and permissions, and keeps track of each member’s public keys on the signature chain itself.
+> If you don't already have a public key infrastructure (PKI) solution, you might be interested in [@localfirst/auth](https://github.com/local-first-web/auth).
+This library uses CRDX internally to manage group membership and permissions, and keeps track of each member’s public keys on the signature chain itself.

 #### The resolver function